JuliaGeodynamics/LaMEM.jl/README.md

 julia>]
 pkg>add LaMEM
 ```
 It will automatically download a binary version of LaMEM which runs in parallel (along with the correct PETSc version).
-This will work on linux, mac and windows.
+This will work on linux, Mac and windows.
+Note that it does require julia version 1.8 or higher.

 ### 2. Starting a simulation
 As usual, you need a LaMEM (`*.dat`) input file, which you can run in parallel (here on 4 cores) with: